AdobeDocs/core-services.en/help/interface/browser-language.md

 1. On **[!UICONTROL Select language]**, select a language from the **[!UICONTROL First language]** menu.

     While all application teams are committed to global language support, not all applications are offered in all languages listed in the interface.
-If your primary language is not supported in an Experience Cloud application, you can set a secondary language to default to when applicable.
+If your primary language is not supported in an Experience Cloud application, you can set a secondary default language when applicable.

 1. Click **[!UICONTROL Save]**.